 The most common mistake people make while trying to remove etch marks, is using conventional cleaning products.
 Such products can actually make etch marks worse.
 You should always use a pH-neutral cleaner when cleaning stone.

-To remove minor etch marks from polished surfaces, apply a stone polishing powder and then buff the area until the mark disappears.
+To remove minor etch marks from polished surfaces, apply a stone polishing powder and then buff the area until the it disappears.
 If the etch mark is deep, you will need a professional help to remove it the proper way.
 NOVA Stone Care technicians are trained to remove etch marks without damaging rest of the surface.
 We get rid of etch marks by honing, polishing and sealing the surfaces.
 They say actions speak louder than words.
 Why don’t you take a look at before and after pictures to judge yourself?
 We stand behind the quality of our work and deliver stunning results each and every time.